wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 Each endpoint displays a header that describes your request, and then lists the results, if any, in close to real time (as soon as they are available).
 Each returned point, span, or ID is listed on a separate line.

 A `spy` endpoint always returns a *sample* of the requested data.
-Operations for Applications always uses multiple data ingesters, but the endpoint connects to a single data ingester.
+Tanzu Observability always uses multiple data ingesters, but the endpoint connects to a single data ingester.
 The sample is taken from data that is ingested by that one data ingester.
 As a result, you always get a sample even if you specify a 100% sample size as an endpoint parameter.

 ## Get Ingested Metric Points with Spy